mrfr8nk/Ruzivo-Ebooks/replit.md

-# Ruzivo Ebooks - Educational Platform
+# MasterMinds Ebooks - Educational Platform

 ## Overview

-Ruzivo Ebooks is an educational platform designed to provide ZIMSEC (Zimbabwe Schools Examination Council) students with accessible O-Level and A-Level study resources.
+MasterMinds Ebooks is an educational platform designed to provide ZIMSEC (Zimbabwe Schools Examination Council) students with accessible O-Level and A-Level study resources.
 The platform enables students to discover, browse, and download educational ebooks while also allowing contributors to upload and share educational materials.
 Built with a focus on clarity, accessibility, and academic credibility, the application features a clean, distraction-free learning environment optimized for mobile-first student usage.

 ## User Preferences